Governance at TDA

 He is currently working on the education agenda in the UK combining strategy and practicality through the Chairmanship of Bright Field Consulting and participation as a Director of 2 large Academies.

 John has been a Councillor in Park Ward for over 25 years.
 He lives very near TDA and is involved in and helps out at many local groups and organisations in the area.

 John was born in Peterborough and went to Jack Hunt Secondary School and Peterborough Regional College.
 He has served as a Councillor since 1998 and prior to that, a Cambridgeshire County Councillor from 1988 to 1997.
 John was Leader of Peterborough City Council from 2006 to 2009 and Deputy Leader from 2003 to 2006.

 Whilst being Leader, John oversaw the revamp of Cathedral Square and St. John’s square in the city centre as well as other large re-developments.

-Abdul Razaq: Co-opted Director
+Abdul Razaq: Co-opted Governor

 Abdul has been a teacher for almost 34 years, spending 17 years of this time with Peterborough College before becoming principal of an independent school in Peterborough.
 Abdul spent 7 years leading the Iqra Academy before taking retirement.
 Throughout his career Abdul has gained extensive experience of all aspects of teaching and management and whilst being principal has helped Abdul to broaden and further his career his passion remains with teaching and the development of teachers.
-This love of teaching has seen Abdul recently return to teaching as a part time lecturer at New Stamford College.
+This love of teaching has seen Abdul recently return to teaching as a part time lecturer at New College, Stamford.

 As the founding member of PMET (Peterborough Muslim Education Trust), executive member of the local mosque committee and committee member of MCP (Muslim Council of Peterborough), Abdul is experienced in working with diverse student populations and believes that every student should be given the opportunity to achieve excellence.